igm/sockjs-go/README.md

 SockJS-Go is a [SockJS](https://github.com/sockjs/sockjs-client) server library written in Go.

-To use current stable version **v2**
+To use current stable version **v2** use the import path:

-    go get gopkg.in/igm/sockjs-go.v2/sockjs

-To use previous version **v1** (DEPRECATED)

-    go get gopkg.in/igm/sockjs-go.v1/sockjs

-To install **development** version of `sockjs-go` run:

-    go get github.com/igm/sockjs-go/sockjs
+    github.com/igm/sockjs-go/v2/sockjs

 Versioning
 -

-SockJS-Go project adopted [gopkg.in](http://gopkg.in) approach for versioning.
-SockJS-Go library details can be found [here](https://gopkg.in/igm/sockjs-go.v2/sockjs)
+Each version should have different import path and thus in the beginning SockJS-Go project adopted [gopkg.in](http://gopkg.in) approach for versioning.

+With the introduction of [go modules](https://golang.org/doc/go1.11#modules) we adopted the standard and update the source layout accordingly.

+All the development for *all versions* happens in `master`.
+Branches `v2` and `v1` will remain in the repository for backwards compatibility reasons so that importing `gopkg.in/igm/sockjs-go.v2/sockjs` will work as before.
+No further functionality will be added into those branches.

+Migration to go mod
+--

+In order to migrate existing project to go modules change the import path from `gopkg.in/igm/sockjs-go.v2/sockjs` to `github.com/igm/sockjs-go/v2/sockjs` in the codebase.

 Example
 -